Debt Reduction Grant Program

 How do I apply for the debt reduction grant?

-Within one year after your date of graduation from your program of study, submit the following:
+Within one year after your date of graduation from your program of study (or three years if you graduate in 2018-2019), submit the following:

 - A completed Debt Reduction Grant Application;